CSCfi/shibboleth-idp-authn-discovery/README.md

                 }

                 // Now we have discoveryAuthenticatingAuthority unless request is unsupported for RP.
-                // next flow resolved from JSON configuration optional field flow. if (discoveryAuthenticatingAuthority != null && discoveryAuthenticatingAuthority.getFlow() != null) {
+                // 1st way to pick next flow.
+Resolve it from JSON configuration optional field 'flow'. if (discoveryAuthenticatingAuthority != null && discoveryAuthenticatingAuthority.getFlow() != null) {
                     nextFlow = discoveryAuthenticatingAuthority.getFlow();
                 }

-                // Next flow resolved from ACR value, one of the many other options.. if (discoveryAuthenticatingAuthority != null && discoveryAuthenticatingAuthority.getFlow() == null) {
+                // 2nd way to pick next flow.
+Use ACR value. if (discoveryAuthenticatingAuthority != null && discoveryAuthenticatingAuthority.getFlow() == null) {
                     switch (discoveryAuthenticatingAuthority.getAcr()) {